PatchyBitz/Classwork/README.md

 # Classwork
- A collection of classwork from my time at Mtech
+### A collection of classwork from my time at Mtech
+#### Because onedrive doesn't have a tree to catalog my descent into madness